continental US only

 These tea towels are dye-free, lint free and have the ability to absorb liquid quickly.
 Perfect solution for drying dishes, hands or countertops.
 In this guide, you will find 50 ways to utilize these amazing vintage kitchen towels.

-Here are just some of the ways we have found that you can utilize a flour sack towel for!
+Here are just some of the ways we have found that you can use a flour sack towel for!
 We have broken them out into categories around your home and business.

 1- Dry dishes and cutlery – one of the most popular uses for flour sack tea towels.